 AOS is pleased to announce one new fellowship of $15,000 for ornithological research.
 This fellowship has been made possible through a generous bequest by Dr. Brina Kessel and is directed to early career scientists.
 The full range of ornithological research currently published in peer-reviewed journals, such as avian biology, ecology, behavior, conservation, genetics, interdisciplinary work, etc. can be supported.
 Poultry and agricultural research will not be considered.

 Kessel Fellowship Eligibility

 - Kessel Fellowships are open to early-career researchers.
 This includes postdoctoral researchers who have received their PhD within ten years of the grant submission date (an extra year of eligibility may be granted for parental leave).
 This year’s competition does not include early career faculty members or PhD students who do not hold a doctoral degree on the submission due date.

 - As early-career researchers, applicants are expected to have significant involvement in an ornithological society.
 Applicants must be an AOS member at the time of their application if they are citizens of the United States, Canada, Israel, Japan, Australia, New Zealand, and the following Western European countries: Iceland, Norway, Sweden, Finland, Denmark, Germany, The Netherlands, Belgium, Luxembourg, France, the United Kingdom, Ireland, Switzerland, Austria, Italy, Spain, and Portugal.
 Applicants who are NOT citizens of the countries listed above nor an AOS member are expected to be an active member of an ornithological society in their country or region.

-- Grants will be awarded to a single Principle Investigator (PI), not multiple PIs, although collaborators can be named in grant.
+- Grants will be awarded to a single Principal Investigator (PI), not multiple PIs, although collaborators can be named in grant.
 The grant will be made in full in the first year, with funds sent to the PI’s institution.
 PIs that transfer to another institution during the period of their research award will need to work out with their institution whether or not the funds may transfer with them or if the institution will continue to administer the grant through its completion.
 The AOS will also consider working with a reputable third-party entity to administer the grant on the recipient’s behalf.